 Goal 4: Exhibit professional and effective verbal, non-verbal, and written communication skills.

-Outcome: Students will meet entry-level by the last clinical rotation on a clinical performance instrument
+Outcome: Students will meet entry-level by the last clinical rotation on the CIET.

 Goal 5: Participate in activities that advance the profession of physical therapy and that benefit the local, regional, national, and/or global community.